 What's it Worth to You?

 It is likely you freely walked into this church today.
 You most likely would freely express your Christian faith if you were asked.
 You most likely expect some sort of an appeal for non-believers to place their faith in Christ during the service.
 In India last week Hindu militants beat pastors and church members, accusing them of engaging in conversion activities and forced them to deny their faith.
-It is easy to take liberty for granted, when you have never had it taken from you. ~Dick Cheney 4000 men died in the American Revolutionary War which was fought to ensure our freedom to come together and worship.
-The last veteran from that war died April 5, 1869.
+It is easy to take liberty for granted when you have never had it taken from you. ~Dick Cheney 4000 men died in the American Revolutionary War which was fought to ensure our freedom to come together and worship.
+The last veteran from that war died on April 5, 1869.
 We have enjoyed so much freedom for so long that we are perhaps in danger of forgetting how much blood it cost to establish the Bill of Rights. ~Felix Frankfurter There have been attacks on Christians in northern Iraq for years by Wahabi militants.
 However, the Sabeans, a Christian group, report things are now better.
 They have found more freedom to practice Christianity with the American presence in the country.
 Freedom is nothing else but a chance to be better. ~Albert Camus How valuable is our freedom to worship!
 Thank a veteran today

 And why?
 Because God is great-well worth praising!
 No god or goddess comes close in honor.
 I Chronicles 16:25